rapid7/metasploit-framework/Meterpreter-Transport-Control.md

 It is also possible to specify the following:

+* The `-lu` option allows the addition of a local URI (`LURI`) value that is prepended to the UUID URI that is used for all requests.
+This URI value helps segregate listeners and payloads based on a URI.
 * The `-ph` option specifies a proxy host/IP.
 This parameter is optional.
 * The `-pt` option specifies a proxy type, and needs to be set to `http` or `socks`.
 If not specified alongside the `-ph` parameter, the default type is `http`.
 * The `-pp` option specifies the port that the proxy is listening on.
 This should be set when `-ph` is set.